nextflow-io/training/docs/hello_nextflow/09_hello_nf-core.md

 This section should feel familiar to the `hello_modules` section.

 ### Create the module

+!!! note "New module contributions are always welcome and encouraged!"

+    If you have a module that you would like to contribute back to the commmunity, reach out on the nf-core slack or open a pull request to the modules repository.

 Start by using the nf-core tooling to create a sceleton local module.
 It will prompt you to type in the tool name `fastqe`, for the remaining fields press `enter` to accpet the default: